jawah/urllib3.future/README.md

 - Helpers for retrying requests and dealing with HTTP redirects.
 - Support for gzip, deflate, brotli, and zstd encoding.
 - HTTP/1.1, HTTP/2 and HTTP/3 support.
+- Multiplexed connection.
 - Proxy support for HTTP and SOCKS.
 - 100% test coverage.

-urllib3 is powerful and easy to use:
+urllib3.future is powerful and easy to use:

 ```python
 >>> import urllib3